Cure Leukaemia Crowns 2023 Christmas Award Winners

-One of the paitings in the auction is a signed Robert Plant portriat by Louise Cobbold
+One of the paintings in the auction is a signed Robert Plant portrait by Louise Cobbold

 ‘We have to invest in networks that allow patients access to new treatments, and so it is vitally important to raise awareness.
 There is a great untapped potential in the general public to be excited by the amazing technological advances these therapies represent.
 Some of the new treatments which are transforming outcomes in specific cancers, in fact, have cost more to develop than it cost to put a man on the moon.

 ‘As a global community we have invested trillions of pounds in understanding the biology of disease and it is vital that we now ensure patients and their families see a return on the collective investment they have made over the last sixty years.’

 And the role of art has its place, too.